OPERATION #NOT FORGOTTEN

 There are over 300 people still being held on Nauru and Papua New Guinea who have no options, no hope.
 The majority of the approximately 650 refugees and asylum seekers have been accepted for resettlement to the US, but there are hundreds who are not eligible for the program.

 Volunteer teams from across Canada will provide settlement support.
-Teams will be trained and coordinated by Canada Caring Society and MOSAIC to assist new arrivals with finding employment, accommodation, medical care, etc.
+Teams will be trained and coordinated by MOSAIC to assist new arrivals with finding employment, accommodation, medical care, etc.

 DONATIONS - In Canada, donations can be made to MOSAIC, a registered Canadian charity.
 A charitable tax receipt will be issued to Canadian donors.